The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

+{ As mentioned above, the union over all valid $r$ of the outer automorphism $\Onr$ groups of $\Gnr$ forms a group under an appropriately defined transducer product.
+Thus we have the following theorem. \begin{theorem} Let $r$ be a positive integer less than $n$, and denote by $\Onr$ the outer automorphism groups of $\Gnr$.
+Then $\On :=\bigcup_{1\le r< n} \Onr,$ with an appropriately defined binary operation extending multiplication in $\Outnr,$ forms a group. \end{theorem}}

 The path to the proof of this is perhaps of interest.
-One can show that any given transducer $A_{q_0}$ representing an element of $\Snr$ has a special sub-automaton (the \emph{core} of $A_{q_0}$), which precisely characterises the outer-automorphism class of the image of the homeomorphism represented by $A_{q_0}$ under the natural quotient to the outer automorphism group.
-The set of (equivalence classes of) such core transducers admits a nice product operation under which it is a group, which we denote by $\On$.
+One can show that any given transducer $A_{q_0}$ representing an element of $\Bnr$ has a special sub-transducer (the \emph{core} of $A_{q_0}$), which precisely characterises the outer-automorphism class of the image of the homeomorphism represented by $A_{q_0}$ under the natural quotient to the outer automorphism group.
+The set of (equivalence classes of) such core transducers admits an easily computed product operation under which it is the group $\Onr$.

-There have been those who held e.g., that large, highly transitive groups of homeomorphisms of homogeneous spaces should have small (finite) outer automorphism groups (in this context, \emph{highly transitive} means $k$-transitive for any $k$, but restricted over some dense subset of the underlying space).
-In this case, our groups satisfy the general criteria, but for all $n\geq 2$, it is the case that $\On$ is actually an infinite group for all $n\geq 2$.
-Thus, this paper provides another set of examples that the ``meta-theorem'' just proposed is indeed simply false (this was already known to be the case, e.g., for $T_n$ and $F_n$ from the work in \cite{BrinCh,BGAut}).

-More formally, we have the following theorem. \begin{theorem} Let $n$ be a positive integer, the group $\On$ is infinite. \end{theorem}
+We have the following theorem. \begin{theorem} For $n\geqslant2$, and $1 \le r < n$ a positive integer, the group $\Onr$, and so $\On$, is infinite. \end{theorem}